-Ex-US Olympic gymnastics coach faces several charges, including human trafficking
+Ex-US Olympic gymnastics coach dies by suicide after human trafficking, other charges announced

 "We think of it predominantly as affecting people of color or those without means to protect themselves ... but honestly it can happen to anyone, anywhere," Michigan Attorney General Dana Nessel said.
 "Young impressionable women may at times be vulnerable and open to trafficking crimes, regardless of their stature in the community or the financial well-being of their families."

 Nessel added: "It is alleged that John Geddert used force, fraud and coercion against young athletes that came to him for gymnastics training for financial benefit to him.
-The victims suffered from disordered eating, including bulimia, anorexia, suicide attempts and self-harm, excessive physical conditioning, repeatedly being forced to perform, even when injured, extreme emotional abuse and physical abuse, including sexual assault.’
+The victims suffered from disordered eating, including bulimia, anorexia, suicide attempts and self-harm, excessive physical conditioning, repeatedly being forced to perform, even when injured, extreme emotional abuse and physical abuse, including sexual assault."

-Acting Division Chief Assistant Attorney General Danielle Hagaman-Clark added that the charges have little to do with his relationship with Nassar, according to MLive.com.

 CLICK HERE TO GET THE FOX NEWS APP